-Use a mild soap such as Dove Sensitive Skin Unscented®, Aveeno Moisturising Bar®, Goat Milk or other unscented soap.
+Use a mild, unscented soap such as Dove Sensitive Skin Unscented®, Aveeno Moisturising Bar® orGoat Milk.
+Ensure the area is rinsed well.

-Do not apply soap directly to the treatment area, and make sure you rinse well.
+Do not apply soap directly to the treatment area.

 Gently pat dry the treatment area with a clean towel.